Srhiulli/StarterFrontEnd/README.md

 - [Modal Pac](https://srhiulli.github.io/StarterFrontEnd/modalPac/)
 Here is a simple modal pac, which contains a modal component that can be easily integrated into other projects.

+- [My first form] (link)
+Here is my first form that includes animations in CSS and HTML.